 With Narval: pharynx is open and air flows freely

-There are two types of MRDs on the market: custom-made ones like Narval CC, and thermoplastic ones that patients need to fit themselves.
-A recent comparative study demonstrated that a custom-made oral appliance is twice as effective in reducing snoring than non-custom, thermo-plastic MRDs.2 It has a higher compliance rate – 94% over 69%2 – and patients are more likely to prefere the custom-made device (82%).2
+There are two types of MRD on the market: custom-made ones like Narval CC, and thermo-plastic MRD that patients need to fit themselves.
+A recent comparative study demonstrated that a custom-made oral appliance is twice as effective in reducing snoring as a non-custom, thermo-plastic MRDs.2 It has a higher compliance rate – 94% over 69%2 – and patients are more likely to prefer the custom-made device (82%).2

 What are the benefits of effective MRD therapy?

 ResMed’s Narval appliance is clinically proven to be an effective treatment for snoring and mild-to-moderate obstructive sleep apnoea (OSA).
-3 facts about Narval:
+Here are three key facts about Narval:

-In fact, loud snoring disappears in almost 90% of people who use it.
+Loud snoring disappears in almost 90% of people who use Narval.
 Having a reliable way to avoid snoring could help you enjoy better sleep, have a positive impact on your relationship and help you feel more confident.

-Narval also significantly reduces OSA symptoms and improves quality of life: two thirds of OSA patients stop feeling tired during the day when they start using Narval.1
+Narval also significantly reduces OSA symptoms: two thirds of OSA patients stop feeling tired during the day when they start using Narval.1

 With effective MRD treatment for your sleep apnoea, you should also enjoy other benefits including better health, a healthier weight, a more positive mood, more daytime energy, happier relationships and a lower risk of accidents.